 Its sylvan setting close by a ravine together its blessing attraction to devotees draws many people to worship the deity known to have been established by King Pratap Malla.
 It is also said that the image of Dakshinkali was set up there in the 10th century by Vedic followers.
 There are many Bronze bells and images of bronze lions in the main entrance of Dakshinkali.
 Most are elaborate affairs and some are intricately engraved often with an inscription running along the outer rim.

 Devotees visit this holy place especially on Tuesday and Saturday.
-Goats, Cock, Duck are sacrifices in large number.
-Animal and birds sacrifices are customary in Nepal.
+Goats, Cock, Duck are sacrifices in large numbers.
+Animal and bird sacrifices are customary in Nepal.
 At the Dakshinkali Temple, the regular sacrifice of buffaloes, goats, ducks, sheep, and cocks are conducted by local priests.
-In the images of goddesses near the main image of Dakshinkali which is fixed in the wall of the open air of Dakshinkali Temple.
+In the images of goddesses near the main image of Dakshinkali which is fixed in the wall of the open-air of Dakshinkali Temple.
 They did not sprinkle blood in the main image of Dakshinkali.
-The sacrifice takes place on Saturday at the open air shrine located at the bottom of a river gorge by the local priests on behalf of the pilgrims.
-In the right side of the main image, there are images of the goddess where they always sprinkled with the animal blood and the carcasses are then taken for cooked and eaten.
+The sacrifice takes place on Saturday at the open-air shrine located at the bottom of a river gorge by the local priests on behalf of the pilgrims.
+On the right side of the main image, there are images of the goddess where they always sprinkled with the animal blood and the carcasses are then taken for cooked and eaten.

 In the course of the way to the Dakshinkali Temple site, the valley country site unfolds itself in an infinite variety of serene views from Hattiban hill with full of various trees, while selected points along the route afford splendid views of rural dwellings set against a panoramic view of the valley and the distant Himalayas.